postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 Data files can be in CSV or JSON format and must use the following structure:

 * **CSV** - The first row of the file must contain the variable names, one variable per column.
-Each additional row is considered a data row, with values for each variable.
+Each following row is considered a data row, with values for each variable.
 Make sure all rows have the same number of columns and use a UNIX format line ending.
 Postman will iterate through the data rows, running the monitored collection once for each data row in the file.

 * **JSON** - The file must be formatted as an array of objects containing the key-value pairs you want to use as variables.
 For each pair, the key corresponds to a variable name, and the value will be used for that variable when running the monitored collection.